 We know that society has changed a lot but the racial progress, once again, was not enough to eliminate racism in the country… and we all know the actual examples to fundament this theory.
 The numbers of 2017 point out that the country remains based in a deeply racist culture that mocks not only black people.
 In order to keep going on with the article, I really would love you to keep in mind the social environment and the racial past of the USA, in order to keep your thoughts into a real context.

 Back in past October 23, during “Megyn Kelly TODAY” on “NBC News”, blackface appeared again and suddenly it turned into a highlight for the week.
 During a conversation with her guests about Halloween costumes and respect, the discussion turned into this:

-As you watched, the debate starts from a big list of costumes that the student union of the University of Kent in the UK advise people to avoid because they are too offensive or inappropriate.
-Inside of the banned group you find themes or full costumes like Nazi uniforms, costumes of religious figures as a nuns or priests, cowboys or native americans, bombers, all the Mexican references, historical figures, … you should not also be dressing up as a gender or sexuality that does not identify with you “if the purpose is to belittle”.
+As you watched, the debate starts with a big list of costumes that the student union of the University of Kent in the UK advises people to avoid because they are too offensive or inappropriate.
+Inside of the banned group you find themes or full costumes like Nazi uniforms, costumes of religious figures as nuns or priests, cowboys or native Americans, bombers, all the Mexican references, historical figures, … you should not also be dressing up as a gender or sexuality that does not identify with you “if the purpose is to belittle”.

-The conversations keeps going on and, in some point, Meghan explains that, for her, putting a blackface when you are white or a whiteface when you are black it is just part of dressing the character up.
-She also use this controversial example:
+The conversations keep going on and, at some point, Meghan explains that, for her, putting blackface when you are white or whiteface when you are black is just part of dressing the character up.
+She also uses this controversial example: